SNCFdevelopers/bootstrap-sncf/templates/docs/4.3/getting-started/introduction.md

 {% endhighlight %}

 Curious which components explicitly require jQuery, our JS, Popper.js or other libs?
 Here's a list of those components. \\
-Please remember that **all these libs are already included** in ours main releases, by default.
-You'll soon find some lightened versions.
+Please remember that **all these libs are already included** in ours main releases, by default (except if you're using `-noext` lightened version).

 - Alerts for dismissing
 - Buttons for toggling states and checkbox/radio functionality